anonastr/anonastr/README.md

 6. **🎯 Mempool Sniper**: Watch the blockchain mempool perfectly to snipe new token launches the exact millisecond liquidity is added.
 7. **📊 Private PnL Card**: Show off your trading wins with a shareable image without ever revealing your actual wallet address.

-Built for DeGens.
+Built for Degens.
 100% Client-Side.
 No tracking, ever.
 [Anonastr.xyz]

 Privacy is good.
 Aster is good.